River (Miley Cyrus song): Composition

+Release and promotion

+On March 7, 2023, Cyrus started teasing "River" through teasers released on her social media.
+She shared a portion of the song's instrumental, as well as its lyrics.
+On March 13, 2023, it was officially released to adult contemporary radio and its hot and modern sub-formats in the United States.
+The song was also sent to contemporary hit radio in the country the following day.
+A week later, the song impacted rhythmic contemporary radio.
+It impacted Italian radio airplay on April 20.
+Cyrus performed "River" live for the first time, in the documentary concert special, Miley Cyrus – Endless Summer Vacation (Backyard Sessions), which was released on Disney+ on March 10, 2023.

+"River" commercially failed to achieve similar success as "Flowers", debuting at number 32 on the Billboard Hot 100, charting alongside four other songs from the album.
+It was backed-up by 13.7 million radio audience impressions, leading to the single's entry on the Radio Songs chart at number 48.
+On other airplay surveys, it appeared at numbers 26 and 27 on Adult Top 40 and Pop Airplay, respectively, peaking at number 17 on the former and number 20 on the latter.
+It also debuted on the Hot Dance/Electronic Songs at number two, becoming the highest debut on the chart since "Hold Me Closer" (2022) by Elton John and Britney Spears, as well as Cyrus's highest peaking on the chart yet, surpassing her 2013 collaboration with will.i.am, "Fall Down".
+It crowned its steaming component chart with 10.9 million streams, while on Dance/Electronic Digital Song Sales "River" entered at number four with 1,600 downloads.
+Elsewhere, it debuted at numbers 16 and 22 in the UK Singles Chart and ARIA Singles Chart, respectively.

 Critical reception

 Sal Cinquemani of Slant Magazine noted the song's "enticing, high-stakes chorus worthy of Cyrus's fierce vocals and personality."
 Pitchfork's Shaad D'Souza called it one of the best songs on Endless Summer Vacation, adding: "Cyrus effectively showcases who she is at this point in her career: Mature but still messy, not above a theatrical turn of phrase ('You're pourin' down, baby, drown me out') and, very occasionally, still in tune with the big-hearted optimism that characterized her earlier music."
 David Cobbals of The Line of Best Fit called it a "confused mash of one too many ideas that leave it being more underwhelming than interesting."

 Music video

 The black-and-white music video for "River" was directed by Jacob Bixenman.
-On March 7, 2023 Cyrus announced its release date and shared a teaser video.
+On March 7, 2023, Cyrus announced its release date and shared a teaser video.
 The music video premiered on March 10, 2023.
 It features Cyrus in a black minidress, dancing under a spotlight on a raised, lit-up platform, joined by a group of shirtless men.
-Near the end, water begins to rain.
+Near the end, rain begins to fall.
 Erica Gonzales of Elle called the video "sleek and sexy", while Billboard's Glenn Rowley called it "moody".